Explore all CLC has to offer and see if a course is scheduled for a particular term.

 This course is primarily intended to prepare students for Finite Mathematics and Calculus for Business and Social Sciences.
 College algebra topics include, but are not limited to: math induction, conic sections, sequences and series, systems of nonlinear equations and inequalities, matrix algebra, functions and equations (polynomial, rational, exponential, and logarithmic).
 This course will also serve as a prerequisite to Trigonometry.
 NOTE: A specific graphing calculator is required for this course.
 Contact EMPS Division Office for details.
 Credit will not be given in MTH 122 to those with prior credit in MTH 144 Precalculus.
 This course will not meet the General Education Math Requirement for AA or AFA degrees but may serve as an elective.
 This course with the combination of an IAI MTH course meets the Math requirement for the AS degree.
 Check the catalog for other Associate degrees including AAS degrees to see if this course meets the Math requirement.

-Prerequisite: MTH 108 (C or better)-OR-appropriate score on CLC Math Placement Test, MATH ACT, or MATH SAT.
+Prerequisite: MTH 108 (or higher math level) C or better, or appropriate score on CLC Math Placement Test, Math SAT, or MATH ACT

 This course is primarily for students who intend to take MTH 145 Calculus and Analytic Geometry I. Trigonometry topics include, but are not limited to: trigonometric functions and their graphs, trigonometric identities and equations, and applications of trigonometry.
 Modeling and problem solving will be implemented throughout the course.
 NOTE: A specific graphing calculator is required for this course.
 Contact EMPS division office for details.

 Prerequisite: Geometry Proficiency and MTH 122 C or better or an appropriate score on the CLC Math Placement Test, Math ACT, or Math SAT.